lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 }
 ```

-Besides, extracting some of the code previously in the `main` function, we now access a single buffer that has the material information using the material index.
+Besides extracting some of the code previously in the `main` function, we now access a single buffer that has the material information using the material index.
 We also access an array of textures, using a texture index that is stored in the material information.

 `ShadowRenderActivity` class has been simplified even more.
 We just need to update the pipeline creation to take into consideration the new vertex structure with per-instance attributes and change the drawing commands to submit a draw indirect command for animated and non-animated entities.
 ```java